polderknowledge/parsy/proposed/form.md

 ## Requirements

-- All the inputs within the form should contain a tab index.
+- All the inputs within the form SHOULD contain a tab index.
-- All the inputs should have error messages if there is some sort of validation on that specific input
+- All the inputs SHOULD have error messages if there is some sort of validation on that specific input
-- Inputs Must have labels
+- Inputs MUST have labels
-- Form must have an action attribute
+- Form MUST have an action attribute
-- If there is a collection of inputs it must be surrounded by a fieldset.
+- If there is a collection of inputs it MUST be surrounded by a fieldset.
-- If you use an fieldset you must use a legend for it.
+- If you use an fieldset you MUST use a legend for it.

 # Case studies `<Optional>`